Police duty belt: Taser

-The taser (Thomas A. Swift Electric Rifle) is normally carried in a one- or no-point locking holster slanted across the front of the officer's duty belt.
+The taser is normally carried in a one- or no-point locking holster slanted across the front of the officer's duty belt.

 Portable lighting

 Primary flashlights

 Law enforcement and security officers often have a large and powerful flashlight for duty use which is often carried on the belt, with an even more powerful one in the car.
 These lights are usually rechargeable and stay on the charger when not in use.

 Long, cylindrical flashlights tend to be carried in a flashlight ring.
 Rings are simple and inexpensive, and are convenient for flashlights which are not regularly carried.
 However, the flashlight—which is often heavy—is permitted a great amount of vertical and horizontal freedom which can make the light insecure and uncomfortable to carry.